An adverse selection approach to power pricing: Introduction

-\item it will effectively exclude some of the users, who will find the proposed tariff too expensive, and who will look for better alternatives elsewhere. \end{itemize} The empirical effective response of individual agents to hourly pricing contracts is studied in \cite{allcott2011rethinking} or \cite{faruqui2010household} and is heterogeneous among the electricity consumers, as pointed out in \cite{herter2007residential} or \cite{jessoe2014towards}.
+We focus on the problem of finding an appropriate tariff: for a given production function, how should a power company price electricity in order to maximise its profit?
+The company faces a variety of consumers, industrial users and domestic users, some of them are efficient, others less so.
+Some of them, for instance, live in insulated homes and need less electricity to achieve comfortable temperatures than others.
+The tariff the producer offers will be time--dependent and consumption--based.
+It will act in several ways: redirecting part of the consumers to off-peak periods, by pricing properly the peak hours; avoiding overly expensive production costs, by penalising higher consumptions; effectively excluding some of the users, who will find the proposed tariff too expensive, and who will look for better alternatives elsewhere.
+The empirical effective response of individual agents to hourly pricing contracts is studied in \cite{allcott2011rethinking} or \cite{faruqui2010household} and is heterogeneous among the electricity consumers, as pointed out in \cite{herter2007residential} or \cite{jessoe2014towards}.
 Besides, more resilient measures of high electricity prices appear to be more efficient in practice for incentivising the reduction of electricity consumption, see \cite{ito2014consumers} or \cite{wolak2011residential}.
 In any case, the critical importance of the feedback information signals provided to the Agent has been highlighted in the empirical literature \cite{faruqui2013dynamic, gans2013smart, gilbert2014dynamic}.
 In particular, the development of smart metering systems allows for the implementation of decentralised home automation systems, who partially regulate power consumption, as presented e.g. in \cite{abras2008multi} or \cite{lagorse2010multi}.
 The adoption of dynamic electricity tariffs is also proven to be heterogeneous among the population \cite{kowalska2014turning,qiu2017risk, harding2014goal}.
-In our model, we encompass this feature by considering that the consumers have outside options to the contract, such as swapping for a competitor or to alternative sources of energy, which provide them reservation utilities, which depend of the particular characteristics of each client.
-These characteristics are summed up in a type, which is private information of each client, leading to an adverse selection problem for the company.
-The heterogeneity of fallback options also stresses out the effect of competitors on the energy retailer market, whose impact is discussed in \cite{joskow2006retail} or \cite{spear2003electricity}.
+In our model, we encompass this feature by considering that each consumer has different private characteristics that are summed up in a type.
+The type in the population plays two roles and it leads to an adverse selection problem for the company.
+First, consumers with high type (most efficient) have a higher utility for a given level of consumption than consumers with low type (least efficient).
+Second, consumers have outside options to the contract, such as swapping for a competitor or to alternative sources of energy, which provide them reservation utilities.
+The reservation utility is not necessarily the same for everybody and we model it as a function of the type.
+The heterogeneity of fallback options also emphasizes the effect of competitors on the energy retailer market, whose impact is discussed in \cite{joskow2006retail} or \cite{spear2003electricity}.